 I have confirmed with third parties that there have been no complaints from anyone who has worked with or for me.
-I was presented with one specific conversation over Facebook Messenger, which I have been able to view in my own message history.
+I was presented with a specific conversation over Facebook Messenger, which I have been able to view in my own message history.
 During what I perceived to be mutual flirting, I said “Okay cutie :)”.
 The person said they were not interested, and I said “Okay thks for clarifying :)”.
 I then mentioned that I was in a polyamorous/open relationship, in order to clarify that I was not cheating or intending to cheat on my partner, which the person interpreted as persistent flirting.
 When I was told by a third party that the person felt uncomfortable with this exchange, I apologized, the other person thanked me for the apology, and the third party said they believed I in good faith appreciated these situations.

-I have been told by third parties that the concerns were primarily about “coming on too strong” or going “0 to 60” with people I was flirting with over Facebook Messenger.
+I have been told by third parties that the concerns were about “coming on too strong” or going “0 to 60” with people I was flirting with over Facebook Messenger.
 Some have said that while my romantic advances would be appropriate in some contexts, it was made problematic by the power dynamics of my position as a public figure.
 Some have said that people viewed interactions with me in a different light after hearing about my apparent reputation of promiscuity and sleeping around, which was widely discussed in the community in August 2018, shortly before these concerns were brought to my attention.

 My approach to expressing romantic interest has always been forward and direct.
 I am very frank, though I always do my best to be polite and courteous.
 In the past I’ve perceived this to have been received positively by others, who appreciated the openness and honesty, including the people I’ve ended up having long-term relationships with, but I know that having to deal with advances at all can be hurtful, uncomfortable, and frustrating, and I’m sorry for not being as aware of the effects of my actions as I should have been.
 I also now better understand how the dynamic between someone in a public or influential role and other members of the community can put them on unequal footing.
-Not knowing the specifics of the allegations, it’s also possible that my behavior was inappropriate in other ways, and I’m sorry for that too.

 In the interest of transparency and clearing the air, I want to clarify that several rumors have been shared about me that are provably false, for instance, that I was banned from attending an animal advocacy conference, which never happened to my knowledge, or that I was warned about misbehavior and then alleged of not changing my behavior after that warning.
 I do not deny that I have made mistakes, but I am saddened and hurt by the rumors and falsehoods I have heard, mostly vague and third-hand.
 Most of the people I have spoken with about the allegations also did not hear about the restorative process, apologies, or commitment to improve that happened.
 I hope this public statement helps clarify the situation for outside observers.

-As I mentioned at the beginning, I am stepping back from public life and will reflect on my mistakes further.
+As I mentioned at the beginning, I am stepping back from public life and will reflect on these issues further.
 I am grateful to all of my friends and colleagues who have helped me to understand my failures and become a better person.
 I accept the corrective actions discussed herein that mediators have agreed on, and I am grateful to have been given the opportunity to understand, right my wrongs, and improve.

 Below is a statement from CEA: